poppy-project/poppy-docs/en/getting-started/README.md

 <!-- TODO: belle photo de Poppy Right Arm -->

 The project was realized during an internship at INRIA Flowers by Joel Ortiz Sosa.
-Find more info and the sources in [the dedicated github repository](https://github.com/poppy-project/poppy-6dof-right-arm).
+Find more info and the sources in [the dedicated GitHub repository](https://github.com/poppy-project/poppy-6dof-right-arm).

 #### Small and low-cost humanoid